-Applicants should be prepared to answer the following questions in the Proposal Summary of the grant.
+Applicants should be prepared to answer the questions in the Proposal Summary of the grant.

 Will I get training?

 Yes!
 We want to make sure EVERY educator is comfortable with the robotics kit, robotics team management, and competition.
 We will be hosting required professional development training sessions for educators who are awarded the grant.
 In addition to learning the skills needed to start a robotics team, you will also receive training on Project Lead The Way activities that you can integrate into the classroom.

 What additional expenses can I anticipate?

-How much time will coaching a team involve after school?
+How much after school time will coaching a team involve?

 When are competitions?

 Local and regional competitions in Indiana typically start in October and go through February.
 The Indiana state competition will be in either February or March.
 The world championship is in April and held in Louisville, KY.
 Almost all competitions are held on Saturdays except for the Worlds Championship.

 Will my team have to attend a robotics competition?

 Yes, each team is expected to attend at least one local event.
 You and your students will have so much fun that you will want to compete as much as you can.
 Read about a rookie VEX IQ team's first robotics competition on our blog!

 How much are competitions?

 What is the size of a team?
 How many students?

 There is no limit on team size, although at least two members are strongly encouraged.
 For a teacher, a classroom can be a team.
 However, a typical team size ranges from 3-12 students with an ideal ratio of 6-8 students per robotics kit.